uviclibraries/design-layout/canva-poster.md

 6. Exporting & Publishing:
   - To save your poster, click on the **Download** button (arrow pointing down) on the top right of your browser, and choose a File Type.
 Click the teal **Download** button.
 Save your file in a location on your hard drive where you can find it later with a recognizable file name.
 Your browser may automatically save it to your Downloads folder, so if you aren’t given the option to choose a location, make sure to find it in the Downloads folder and move it somewhere of your choosing.
   - Note: PDF Print is a good choice for File Type if you want to print your poster.
 PNG is a good choice if you just plan to share the poster online.

-The following are some examples of Canva posters

 [NEXT STEP: Design a Brochure](canva-brochure.html){: .btn .btn-blue }